pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step1.md

 {{< /tabsection >}}

-To install all necessary dependencies, run the following command from a terminal at the root of the project’s directory:
+To install all necessary dependencies, run the following command from a terminal at the root of the project's directory:

 {{< tabsection >}}
   {{< include "../__code3_node.md" >}}